technomancy/bussard/spoilers/characters.md

 portal delayed due to accident.
 Some believe the Ptolemy was sabotaged on its mission to carry a portal to Sol.

+Sol is ancient, and still hosts the majority of humankind who have never left Earth.
+Many see it as backwards or quaint.

 * [x] Earth
 * [x] Mars
 * [x] Newton Station